infinity-a11y/PhyloTrace/README.md

 && sudo chmod a+x /usr/bin/run_phylotrace.sh \
 && cd ~
 ```
+>*In the command above, replace `path/to/directory` with the actual path linking to the PhyloTrace directory on your system.*

 >*If this does not work, use the alternative way of starting PhyloTrace as described in # 2 Running PhyloTrace.*